-Alternate I (May 2003).
-As prescribed at 511.204(b)(2), insert the following sentence in place of the last sentence of the clause:
+Alternate I (MAY 2003).
+As prescribed at 511.204(b)(2), substitute the following sentence for the last sentence of the basic clause:

 Where special or unusual packing is specified in an order, but not specifically provided for by the contract, such packing details must be the subject of an agreement independently arrived at between the ordering activity and the Contractor.